partiql/partiql-beamline/partiql-beamline-book/src/basics/core-concepts.md

 ## Reproducibility and Determinism

-One of PartiQL Beamline's key strengths is its ability to generate reproducible data.
+One of Beamline's key strengths is its ability to generate reproducible data.

 ### Seeds